 In 2017, the French national display team, The Patrouille de France, flying 8 Alpha Jet trainers made a rare USA appearance and displayed at both the Melbourne Air & Space Show and Sun’n Fun Fly-In in April.

-Complete List of Florida Air Shows 2019/20 at a glance
+Complete List of Florida Air Shows in 2021 and 2022 at a glance

 |Dates||Florida Air Show Name||Location|